 MINDBLOWING!!!
 Currently the TLBAA has close to 4000 active members with total registry of just over 500 000 Texas Longhorns

 For additional advantages of the Texas longhorn breed follow this LINK

-The genetic pool of our modern day Texas longhorn cattle can be traced back to * 7 foundation families. the WR herd being one and the other 6 listed above with an asterisk (*) in front of their names.
-All 7 “families” represented longhorn herds with different characteristics depending on their personal preferences and specific climatic and environmental conditions. ( additional links and more info on the families can be found HERE) The different herds were all Texas longhorns in a ‘pure’ form.
-Some characteristics were consistent but a few specifications differed from one herd to the other.
-Whether or not the original families would have agreed on the perfect specification for a Texas longhorn today remains unanswered.
+To conclude, tracking Texas longhorn cattle history, researchers have traced the genetic pool of our modern day Texas longhorn cattle back to * 7 foundation families.
+The WR herd is one of those “families”.
+In addition, the other 6 are listed above with an asterisk (*) in front of their names.
+All 7 “families” represented longhorn herds with different characteristics depending on their personal preferences and specific climatic and environmental conditions.
+Subsequently, some characteristics were consistent but a few specifications differed from one herd to the other.
+All in all, whether or not the original families would have agreed on the perfect specification for a Texas longhorn today remains unanswered.

 Presently, across the board, Texas longhorn cattle have changed dramatically over the last 100 years.
-Body conformations are considerably different and horn structures and shape are wider and longer than ever before.
+In brief, body conformations are considerably different and horn structures and shape are wider and longer than ever before.